 Type in the name of the domain in which your gateway server resides.
-For example: freestuff.org or com.
+For example: freestuff.org or acme.com and press Enter.

 4. You are prompted for the Internet address of the gateway server:

 The primary network interface connects the server to your local area network.
 Use an IP address that you obtained from your ISP as the IP address for the primary network interface.
 (Example: 196.45.23.4)